xeony888/v3-keepers-ts/README.md

 Multithreaded liquidity bot

+Uses Workers to handle multiple threads.
+Accounts are sorted by priority level - accounts closest to liquidation are checked more often

-Change compute limit fee in utils.ts
+Users can change compute limit fee (gas fee) in utils.ts

-Check package.json for commands
+Check package.json for commands to run the liquidator

 Install and run redis before operating.
-Redis is used to share data between threads
+Redis is used to share data between threads in a simple way